 The male and female both work on nest building, often at a leisurely pace, spending a few days to a few weeks on the project.
 The nest, which is 10–14 inches across and 5–6 inches high, consists of loosely woven twigs from many tree species.
 The shallow nest cup is heavily lined with leaves or Spanish moss, becoming nearly flat as it fills with debris over the course of the season.

 Though known for their graceful, acrobatic flight, Mississippi Kites also spend time foraging on the ground and in shallow water.
 They are social birds, often roosting and hunting in groups containing dozens of individuals, and nesting close to other pairs—this is particularly common in the Great Plains.
 They rarely show aggression to each other, but they are highly aggressive to human intruders and predators (including hawks, crows, and owls) throughout the breeding season.
 Both males and females will attack people and animals that come too close to the nest.
 Pairs stay together for the whole breeding season.
 They usually court before they arrive at nest areas, but occasionally can be seen soaring and swooping as a pair.
 In some cases a pair will accept a year-old bird as a nest helper.Back to top

-Mississippi Kites are fairly common in their range, and populations was stable between 1966 and 2014, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population at 300,000 individuals, all of which breed in the United States and migrate through Mexico to their South American wintering grounds.
-The species rates an 11 out of 20 on the Continental Concern Score.
-Mississippi Kite is a U.S.–Canada Stewardship species, and is not listed on the 2014 State of the Birds Watch List.
-Southeastern populations declined through the early 20th century, in part from shooting and nest destruction.
-Since then the species has stabilized and expanded in range, as human activities changed landscapes in the East and West: loggers in the Southeast created open areas suitable for foraging, and farmers in western part of its range planted shelterbelt trees suitable for nesting.
-Nesting kites are tolerant of low to moderate levels of nearby disturbance (such as car traffic, human traffic, and farm machinery) but they may dive at and rarely hit people who come too close.
+Mississippi Kites are fairly common in their range, and populations were stable between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 700,000 individuals, all of which breed in the United States and migrate through Mexico to their South American wintering grounds.
+The species rates a 9 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+Southeastern U.S. populations declined through the early 20th century, in part from shooting and nest destruction.
+Since then, the species has stabilized and expanded in range, as human activities changed landscapes in the East and West: loggers in the Southeast created open areas suitable for foraging, and farmers in the western part of its range planted shelterbelt trees suitable for nesting.
+Nesting kites are tolerant of low-to-moderate levels of nearby disturbance (such as car traffic, human traffic, and farm machinery) but they may dive at (but rarely hit) people who come too close.
 This has created management and public relations challenges where kites have colonized urban areas.
 Management in the Great Plains includes educating people about urban nesting, maintaining shelterbelts, and protecting cottonwood habitat along rivers.
-In the Southeast, proposed conservation measures include preserving large tracts of mature forests where kites nest and working with landowners to maintain open areas for foraging.Back to top
+In the southeastern U.S., proposed conservation measures include preserving large tracts of mature forests where kites nest and working with landowners to maintain open areas for foraging.Back to top

-Crossley, R., J. Ligouri, and B. Sullivan.
-2013.
+Crossley, R., J. Liguori, and B. Sullivan.
+(2013).
 The Crossley ID Guide: Raptors.
-Princeton University Press, Princeton, NJ.
+Princeton University Press, New Jersery, USA.